-where ρair is the density of air (kg/m3), Cp is the specific heat of air (J/kg/K), T1 is the aerodynamic temperature (K) of the evaporating surface at height z1, which is the height of the zero-plane displacement (d) plus the surface roughness for momentum transport (z0m), T2 is the air temperature at height z2, which is usually the height where air temperature is measured (2 m or 3 m above the evaporating surface), and Rah is the aerodynamic resistance to turbulent heat transport from z1 to z2 (Figure 3).
-The model assumes that evaporating surfaces have a temperature equal to or hotter than the air above (T1 >=T2), resulting in a non-negative sensible heat flux.
+where ρair is the density of air (kg/m3), Cp is the specific heat of air (J/kg/K), T1 is the aerodynamic temperature (K) of the evaporating surface at height z1, which is the height of the zero-plane displacement (d) plus the surface roughness height? for momentum transport (z0m), T2 is the air temperature at height z2, which is usually the height where air temperature is measured (2 m or 3 m above the evaporating surface), and Rah is the aerodynamic resistance to turbulent heat transport from z1 to z2 (Figure 3).
+The model assumes that evaporating surfaces have a temperature equal to or hotter than the air above (T1 >=T2), resulting in a non-negative sensible heat flux (H).
 The zero-plane displacement height (d) is the mean height where momentum is absorbed by the canopy, typically around 2/3 of the vegetation height (h), and z0m is a relatively small fraction of the height of vegetation (0.03h to 0.1h, or 0.123h in Morse et al, 2000), and so is around 0.03 m over grassland, 0.10-0.25 m over cropland, and 0.5-1.0 m over forest or shrubland.
 In practice, z0m is estimated as a function of NDVI or with a land cover map (see Table 3).

 Figure 3 here.
 1, 2 source schematic

 There are two main uncertain variables in the calculation of H in Equation ( 17 ).
-First, the radiometric surface temperature (TR) may differ from the actual aerodynamic temperature (T1).
-Note that neither of the air temperatures in Equation ( 17 ) are directly sensed by the satellite, which estimates the radiometric surface temperature (TR) based on thermal radiation reaching the sensor from the combined soil and canopy surfaces.
+First, the satellite directly senses the radiometric surface temperature (TR) based on thermal radiation reaching the sensor from the combined soil and canopy surfaces, which may differ from the actual aerodynamic temperature (T1). .
 The correspondence between TR and air temperatures at either z1 or z2 varies by surface type, roughness, and crop canopy structure.
 Different temperature-based models have different strategies for estimating the temperature difference between z1 and z2.
-Some models include an extra term in Rah, while others (e.g. SEBAL, METRIC) calibrate an empirical linear model relating T1-T2 to TR.
+Some models (which?) include an extra term in Rah, while others (e.g. SEBAL, METRIC) calibrate an empirical linear model relating T1-T2 to TR.
 Second, Rah has high spatial variability and may be difficult to predict.

 The sensible heat flux H in Equation ( 17 ) may be estimated using either one- or two-source models (Figure 3).
 One source models, including SEBAL (Bastiaanssen et al., 1998), METRIC (Allen et al., 2007), and SEBS (Su, 2002), estimate evapotranspiration from the surface as a whole.
 Two-source models (ALEXI/DisALEXI) (Anderson et al., 1997) separate ET into E from soil and ET from the vegetation canopy, which is sometimes further separated into evaporation of intercepted water from a wet canopy and transpiration from a dry canopy as in the PT-JPL and MOD16 models.
 The separation into two sources results in two additional resistance variables that need to be estimated: Rx, the total boundary layer resistance of the canopy, and Rs, the sensible heat exchange resistance of the soil surface (Figure 3).
 The next two sections describe how one- and two-source models estimate T1-T2 and Rah, and a comparison of the performance of the two methods is presented below.